wyne-ybanez/Fast-Travel/test/TESTING.md

            ` lng: position.coords.longitude,`
           ` } `

-    - Adding a marker to the constant variable
+  - Then add a marker to the constant variable:

            ` const marker = new google.maps.Marker({`
            ` position: pos,`
            ` map: map,`
            `})`

+ <strong>Conclusion:</strong> Issue solved

-(iii) Server error response comes early before the user can set a orgin/destination point on the map stating error `DIRECTIONS_ROUTE: NOT_FOUND: There was an issue performing a Directions request`
+### 3. Server Error Response comes early before the user can set a orgin/destination point

+ <strong>(i)</strong> The error message is displayed prior to the user having made a complete request ie. both origin and destination have not yet been established and a request is made.

+- Error message: `DIRECTIONS_ROUTE: NOT_FOUND: There was an issue performing a Directions request`

-Bug Fixed
+ <strong>(ii)</strong> Bug Fixed through the following solution:
-- Solution:

 - Added a click event to initialize the function once submit button is clicked

    ` document.getElementById('submit').addEventListener('click', () => {`
    ` DisplayRoute(directionsService, directionsDisplay);`
    `}`

+ <strong>Conclusion:</strong> Issue solved

+### 4. Directions route is automatically displayed

-(iv) The directions will automatically render the route without the user pressing the submit button, submit button is inactive:
+ <strong>(i)</strong> The map will automatically render the route without the user clicking the 'submit' button.

-Bug Fixed
+ <strong>(ii)</strong> Bug Fixed through the following solution:

-- Solution:
+- Adding an onclick event handler to the submit button which will trigger a function to display a route:

 `  document.getElementById('submit').addEventListener('click', () => {`
         `DisplayRoute(directionsService, directionsDisplay);`
     `});`

+ <strong>Conclusion:</strong> Issue solved

+### 5. Geocode Data not displayed due to API key restrictions

-(v) Bug where the Geocode data was not displaying.
+ <strong>(i)</strong> Bug where the Geocode data was not displaying once 'submit' was clicked in the booking page, although, the page would still expand.

-Bug Fixed:
+ <strong>(ii)</strong> Bug Fixed through the following solution:

-- Solution: Went go Google Developer Console and attached the appropriate required IP address as a referral for the API key
+- I went go Google Developer Console and attached the appropriate required IP address as a referral for the API key
 - [Stack Overflow Solution](https://stackoverflow.com/questions/48189532/get-request-with-axios-returning-undefined)
 - New error handling message:

       ` if (response.data.status === 'REQUEST_DENIED'){`
            ` window.alert('You do not have permission to use this API key - Booking location details will not be shown');` `console.log(response.data.status);`
        ` }`

+- The restrictions for this API key has now been changed and is open for this project, specifically, for Geocoding purposes.

+ <strong>Conclusion:</strong> Issue solved

+### 6. Geocode Data not displayed due to even handler

-(vi) Geocode information for origin and destination after pressing submit is not appearing `Error Uncaught TypeError: Cannot read property 'addEventListener' of null at maps.js:280`
+ <strong>(i)</strong> Geocode information for origin and destination after clicking 'submit' is not appearing, it displays the following error:

+  `Error Uncaught TypeError: Cannot read property 'addEventListener' of null at maps.js:280`

-Bug Fixed
+ <strong>(ii)</strong> Bug Fixed through the following solution:

-- Solution: Set the `locationForm` variable to listen for a click 'submit' event
+- Set the `locationForm` variable to listen for a click 'submit' event:

   `let locationForm = document.getElementById('submit');`
   `locationForm.addEventListener('click', geocodeData);`

+ <strong>Conclusion:</strong> Issue solved

+### 7. Directions route is displayed despite not being in the same region

-(vi) Bug found where a route will display even when it's not on the same country - won't stick to the same region
+ <strong>(i)</strong> Bug found where a route will display even when it's not on the same country - won't stick to the same region
     [Screenshot of bug](assets/img/country-bug.png)

+ <strong>(ii)</strong> Attempted to fix the bug through the following code in the function 'DisplayRoute' - it shows that I tried to change the region of the request to be made solely for the country of Ireland:

+  ` let request = {`
+  ` origin: Origin,`
+  ` destination: Destination,`
+  ` travelMode: 'DRIVING',`
+  ` region: 'IE',`
+  `}`

+  <strong>Conclusion:</strong> Issue is still present

 (vii) Bug: The on click event to display results for the date and time input is not outputting on the the HTML page:
     [Screenshot of Date Bug](assets/img/date-bug.png)